ThisIsBen/Sage-Hill-Cipher/README.md

 When I use the nxn Key matrix(n is a positive integer) to perform Encryption or Decryption, It can handle the situation that the number of characters stored in hillCipherInput.txt can't be divided by n.

-For example, if I use a 2x2 Key matrix like this,\n
+For example, if I use a 2x2 Key matrix like this,<br/>
 ![](./images/KeyMatrix.png)
-and the number of characters stored in hillCipherInput.txt can't be divided by 2 .(There are 3 characters per line) \n
+and the number of characters stored in hillCipherInput.txt can't be divided by 2 .(There are 3 characters per line)<br/>
 ![](./images/Plaintext.png)
-We append some spaces(' ') to the plaintext content of hillCipherInput.txt to make it be divided by 2.\n
+We append some spaces(' ') to the plaintext content of hillCipherInput.txt to make it be divided by 2.<br/>
 ![](./images/Encryption.png)
-Then we remove the spaces(' ') after decryption to restore the original plaintext.\n
+Then we remove the spaces(' ') after decryption to restore the original plaintext.<br/>
 ![](./images/Decryption.png)